Laal Moroger Jhuti

 Laal Moroger Jhuti (লাল মোরগের ঝুঁটি, lit.
 'Call Of The Red Rooster') is a 2021 Bangladeshi War-drama film was written and directed by Nurul Alam Atique.
 It was produced by Matia Banu Shuku.
 The film stars Ashna Habib Bhabna,Shahjahan Shamrat, Jyotika Jyoti, Deepak Suman, Ahmed Rubel, Ashish Khandaker, Laila Hasan and Zinat Sanu Swagata.

-The film is set begun in August 1971 during Bangladesh Liberation War.
+The film was set in August 1971 during Bangladesh Liberation War.
 It was released on 10 December to mark the 50th anniversary of independence of Bangladesh.
 On 9 December a special screening was held at the Bangladesh Film Archive Auditorium, presided by the Minister for Liberation War Affairs, Mozammel Haque.

 Plot

-The film depicts the tale of people who desire for independence from the Pakistani occupying forces.
+The film depicts the tale of people who desire independence from the Pakistani occupying forces.
 In 1971, Bangladesh is a prison.
 A troupe of the Pakistani occupation forces arrives in a small sub-divisional town to renovate an airbase built during the World War II.
 In the presence of the army, the relation of the three friends changes.
 Two of them work for the country's War of Independence while the other collaborates with the Pakistani occupying forces.
 Overcoming the endless story of actions and reactions, the 'Call of the Red Rooster' brings the message of a new sunrise for the persecuted and oppressed people longing for independence.